 See the recipe card for complete instructions and ingredient amounts.

-- Cook the bacon and drain on a paper towel-lined plate.
+Step 1: Cook the bacon and drain it on a paper towel-lined plate.

-- Add the potatoes to a large pot and cover with cold water.
+Step 2: Peel and dice the potatoes and add them to a large pot of cold, salted water.
 Bring to a boil and cook until fork-tender.
+Drain.

-- Drain the potatoes.
-Add the cream cheese to the hot pan and using a potato ricer, rice the potatoes into the hot pan.
+Step 4: Add the cream cheese to the pot used to cook the potatoes.
+Using a potato ricer, rice the potatoes into the pan.
 The warm potatoes will soften the cream cheese so that it can be easily incorporated.
 Add the warm cream mixture to the potatoes and stir to combine.

-- Fold in the cheese and bacon, reserving some for topping.
-Transfer the potatoes to a baking dish, top them with the extra cheese and bacon, and bake for 5-10 minutes to melt the cheese.
+Step 6: Transfer the potatoes to a baking dish, top them with the extra cheese and bacon, and bake at 400℉ for 5-10 minutes to melt the cheese.
 Serve and enjoy!

 Expert Tips